- 1 carton (8 ounces) frozen reduced-fat whipped topping, thawed, divided

 - Set aside and refrigerate 1/2 cup whipped topping for garnish.
 In a large bowl, whisk the root beer, milk and pudding mix for 2 minutes.
 Fold in half of the remaining whipped topping.
 Spread into graham cracker crust.

 - Spread remaining whipped topping over pie.
-Refrigerate for at least 8 hours or overnight.
+Freeze for at least 8 hours or overnight.

 - Dollop reserved whipped topping over each serving; top with a maraschino cherry if desired.
 Yield: 8 servings.